vespa-engine/vespa/integration/vespa-testcontainers/README.md

 new VespaContainer("vespaengine/vespa:8.640.27")
 ```

-See the [book-search](https://github.com/vespa-engine/sample-apps/tree/edvardwd/book-search/examples/book-search) sample app for a complete example with feeding and querying.
+[//]: # (See the [book-search]&#40;https://github.com/vespa-engine/sample-apps/tree/edvardwd/book-search/examples/book-search&#41; sample app for a complete example with feeding and querying.)

 ## API
 | Method | Description |